edah-j/edah-j/README.md

 - Documenting my learning journey and cloud insights
 - Contributing to beginner-friendly cloud resources and technical content
 - Learning Python for scripting and automation
-- Creating a wireframe and architecture plan for a patient portal (hosted on AWS)

 ---